Egypt & Jordan Photo Tour - November 9th to 25th, 2022

 We will continue to Saqqara the ancient site of Memphis city; hence it abounds in monuments, antiques and tombs.
 It is the most ancient burial ground in ancient Egypt.
 Situated on a desert plateau crowned by Zoser step pyramid and its funerary complex including temples and tombs distinguished by glamorous wall engravings established by the architect Imhotep for King Zoser (III dynasty).
 It is the most ancient stone building in the world.
 The most important place to visit in Saqqara is the pyramid of unas, the Serapeum and mastabas which are known as the tombs of Nobles, the most famous of which is the tomb of Ptah Hotep, the tomb of Kagemni and the tomb of Mereruka.
 Lunch then return to our hotel for time to relax before dinner and this evenings activities.
 This evening Evening, depart for a viewing of the spectacular Sound and Light Show at the foot of the Great Pyramids.
 Please note the Sound and Light show may be the following evening depending on the weather.
 After to the show return to our hotel.
 3 Nights Steigenberger El Tahrir Hotel, Cairo.
 (B) (L)

 Day Four: Saturday November 12th, 2022 Breakfast then depart our hotel to visit to the most famous of the Egyptian sphinxes, the Great Sphinx of Gizah, followed by the Great Pyramid of Khufu (Cheops).
 Completed around 2600 BC, this pyramid was 146m (478ft) high and consisted of over 2 million limestone blocks weighing over 2 tons each.
 We also examine the Chephren and Mycerinus Pyramids.
-Then on to visit the Solar Boats of Cheops – they are made of cedar wood to be at the King’s disposal on his last journey to the sun god “Ra” in the other world.
-Night photography.
+Night photography opportunities.
 (B) (L)

 Day Five: Sunday November 13th, 2022 Cairo to Luxor After breakfast - check out of our hotel and transferred to the airport to board our flight to Luxor.
 On arrival in Luxor, we will meet our guide and transfer from the airport to the Mirage Nile Rive Cruise ship our home for the next four nights.
 We will sail from Luxor to Aswan visiting various off-shore sites.